 - 1. Promote a culture that honors and respects basic human rights through the lifespan. - 2.
-Promote a campus climate of respect, courtesy, personal responsibility, and collegiality. - 3.
+Foster a campus climate of respect, courtesy, personal responsibility, and collegiality. - 3.
 Promote personal and professional character, values, and ethics. - 4.
-Promote a culture that extends the academic principle of critical inquiry throughout campus life and that values speaking truth to power. - 5.
+Encourage a culture that extends the academic principle of critical inquiry throughout campus life and that values speaking truth to power. - 5.
 Promote meaningful participation in campus and community life. - 6.
-Cultivate leaders among students, faculty, and staff. - 7.
-Nurture the development of collaborations and partnerships that establish SU as a regional leader.
+Cultivate leaders among students, faculty, and staff.

+7. Nurture the development of collaborations and partnerships that establish SU as a regional leader.

-Goal 7: Cultivate an environment where the curriculum and culture supports the inclusion of and accessibility for members of diverse and under-represented populations.
+Goal 7: Cultivate an environment in which the curriculum and culture support accessibility for and inclusion of members of diverse and under-represented populations.

 - 1. Ensure equitable representation and treatment in all facets of university life. - 2.
-Encourage open mindedness and an appreciation of differences. - 3.
-Support the development of physical spaces and technologies that are accessible.
+Encourage open-mindedness and an appreciation of differences. - 3.
+Support the development of accessible physical spaces and technologies.